What is cerebral palsy?

 Diagnosing cerebral palsy

-Doctors use caution in diagnosing CP too early because some babies who have motor skill abnormalities soon after birth never develop CP.
+Doctors are careful not to diagnose CP too early, because some babies who have motor skill problems soon after birth never get CP.

-Sometimes symptoms may not appear until the nervous system matures with the continual growth of the brain, nerves, and muscles.
-It can take up to a few years before doctors determine whether a baby with body movement and posture (motor) problems has CP.
+Sometimes symptoms may not appear until the nervous system matures.
+It can take up to a few years before doctors can tell if a baby with body movement and posture (motor) problems has CP.